-- 1. Proposals for new and expanding businesses which align with the aims of the Cornwall Strategic Economic Plan, Climate Change DPD or deliver attractive and adaptable spaces suitable for a wide range of modern manufacturing, innovation and evolutionary processes, will be supported subject to the following criteria: - a) It uses Previously Developed Land in preference to greenfield land; - b) The proposed use will not have a materially adverse impact on the environment and the amenity of adjoining residential properties in terms of, noise, effluent or fumes it would emit, and the traffic it would generate; - c) It includes where possible measures to improve access on foot, cycling or public transport; - d) If in a rural area: - a.
-It is located within or adjacent to existing groups of buildings or use previously developed land. - b.
-The scale, form, bulk and general design is appropriate to its location. - c.
-It does not create road hazards that are considered unacceptable by the Highway Authority; - d.
-Where appropriate and feasible, it supports opportunities to make the location more sustainable by improving the scope for access on foot, by cycling or by public transport. - e) If a conversion: - a.
-The building is capable of change or conversion without the need for major extension or rebuilding; - b.
-If extension is required the scale, design and use of materials retain the existing character of the building and relate to its surroundings; and - c.
-There is no loss of residential dwellings. - d.
-If a conversion or change of use of a listed building, the proposal is in accordance with CLP strategic policy 24 [Historic Environment] will apply. - 3.121 Working from home NP policy questions were included in the 2021 Issues consultation.
+Policy BE2: New Business Development Objectives: To raise the quantity and quality of employment opportunities within CPIR, by providing the land, workspace and infrastructure necessary to enable new and existing businesses t grow; as well as offer an attractive location for businesses to relocate.
+(An objective for CDIR) CPIR).
+Encourage and support employment that is locally based, sustainable and diverse includir health and education.
+NDP Policy should support new business development generally, and particularly where i aligns with the aims of the Cornwall Strategic Economic Plan with particular emphasis on the development of brownfield sites, that are physically well-related to existing settlements, should be encouraged where suitable opportunities exist.
+To help tackle deprivation, new business development should aim to deliver higher value jobs by including attractive and adaptable spaces suitable for a wide range of modern manufacturing, innovation and evolutionary processes.
+NDP policy should support forms of tourism and rural business diversification which are suitable for location within sensitive biodiversity and landscape areas, subject to criteria tensure that any adverse impacts are mitigated.
+Policy Direction on BE2: Econo wide basis for new and expanding businesses which align with the aims of the Cornwall Strategic omic Plan, Climate Emergency DPD or deliver attractive and adaptable spaces suitable for a range of modern manufacturing, innovation and evolutionary processes, will be supported ct to the following criteria: • a) It uses Previously Developed Land in preference to greenfield land; b) The proposed use will not have a materially adverse impact on the environment and the amer of adjoining residential properties in terms of, noise, effluent or fumes it would emit, and the traffic it would generate; c) It inc ludes where possible measures to improve access on foot, cycling or public transport; a rural area: s located within or adjacent to existing groups of buildings or use previously developed land e scale, form, bulk and general design is appropriate to its location. c.
+It c loes not create road hazards that are considered unacceptable by the Highway Authority; here appropriate and feasible, it supports opportunities to make the location more sus stainable by improving the scope for access on foot, by cycling or by public transport. fer to the Farmsteads guidance & preserve any existing stiles and other hedge furniture. conversion: a.
+The building is capable of change or conversion without the need for major extension or rebuilding; f extension is required the scale, design and use of materials retain the existing character of ne building and relate to its surroundings; and here is no loss of residential dwellings. d.
+If a conversion or change of use of a listed building, the proposal is in accordance with CLP strategic policy 24 [Historic Environment] will apply.

+3.80 Working from home NP policy questions were included in the 2021 Issues consultation.
 Broadband was felt to be adequate and there was very little support for other policy areas, so none are included in this document.